pape1412/starbucks_promotions/README.md

 - Finding the right offers can sometimes mean __not sending__ any offer at all (14% less users reached with offers)

 ## Acknowledgements
-I'd really like to thank __Starbucks__ for providing the data to this project.
-Please be aware that this data set was provided in [Udacity's Data Scientist Nanodegree Program](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) so it may not be free for everyone to use.
+This mini project is one of the projects I've worked on during my Data Scientist Nanodegree programm at [Udacity](https://eu.udacity.com/course/data-scientist-nanodegree--nd025).
+Please be aware that this data set was provided by Starbucks during the programm so it may not be free for everyone to use.